durbanlegend/thag_rs/README.md

   If the REPL mode becomes too limiting, you have two alternative ways to promote your expression to a full-fledged script from the REPL editor.
 * You can use a shebang to write scripts in Rust, or better yet...
 * For more speed and a seamless experience you can build your own commands, using the `--executable` (`-x`) option.
 This will compile a valid script to a release-optimised executable command in the Cargo bin directory `<home>/.cargo/bin`.
 * `thag_rs` supports a personal library of code samples for reuse.
-The downloadable starter set in the demo subdirectory includes numerous examples from popular crates, as well as original examples including fast big-integer factorial and Fibonacci calculation and prototypes of TUI editing and of the adaptive colour palettes described below.
+The downloadable starter set in the demo subdirectory contains over 190 demo scripts, including numerous examples from popular crates.
+It also has many original examples ranging from the trivial to the complex, including many prototypes of concepts used in building the project, such as TUI editing, `syn` AST manipulation, terminal theme detection and colour handling, and CLI and REPL building.
+There are also demos of compile-time and run-time Rust type detection strategies, informal testing scripts, the script that generates the README for the demos, and a range of fast big-integer factorial and Fibonacci calculation scripts
 * Any valid Cargo.toml input may be specified in the toml block, e.g.:
   - Specific features of dependencies for advanced functionality
   - Local path and git dependencies